 Other towns include Paihuano, Rivadavia, and even remote Horcón or Alconguaz deep in the southern part of the valley.
 The more remote your base for exploration, the less light pollution you’ll experience – but the further you’ll have to drive to get there or to any other amenities you need.

-Where to Go Stargazing in the Elqui Valley
+The Best Things to Do in the Elqui Valley

 One of the best parts of visiting the Elqui Valley is access to what local call “touristic observatories.”
 In the Elqui Valley, touristic observatories operate purely for tourism purposes, rather than scientific observatories which operate to do research.
 Touristic observatories are typically open more often and offer tours and education to the public.
 Some even have English-only tours for non-Spanish speakers.
 Here are some of the top ones – many more are privately owned and operated, and you’ll spot them dotting the mountain slopes of the Valley.